Eugenia Viteri

-Blanca Eugenia Viteri Segura (born 1928) is an Ecuadorian writer, anthologist, women's rights activist, and teacher.
+Blanca Eugenia Viteri Segura (4 July 1928 – 21 September 2023) was an Ecuadorian writer, anthologist, women's rights activist, and teacher.
 She has been described as "a grand dame of Ecuadorian literature."

 Early life

 Eugenia Viteri was born in Guayaquil, Ecuador, in 1928.
 Her father was Ignacio Viteri Urquiza, an accountant, and her mother was María Tomasa Segura Leó, who worked in a button factory.
 She showed an interest in poetry at an early age, cutting out and saving poems from the newspaper.
 In grade school, she was made editor of the school newspaper, which she took as an opportunity to interview such famous politicians as Galo Plaza Lasso.

 In 1950, she enrolled in the theater school at the Casa de la Cultura's Guayas location.
 Three years later, after graduating with a bachelor's degree in modern humanities, she joined the Department of Philosophy and Letters and the University of Guayaquil.

 Career beginnings

-In 1954, Vieteri sent her story "El Heredero" to a competition of the Club Femenino de Cultura, and she obtained second prize.
+In 1954, Viteri sent her story "El Heredero" to a competition of the Club Femenino de Cultura, and she obtained second prize.
 That same year, she participated in the Jurisprudence Department's Festival of Letters with two stories titled "El anillo" and "El Chiquillo," which were subsequently included in the 1955 anthology Diez cuentos universitarios.

 By 1955, Viteri had moved to Quito and found a job as a radio operator.
 It was there that she gave birth to her only daughter, Silvia Alexandra Vera, in 1957.
 Three years later, she returned to Guayaquil to work for the transit commission.

-In 1962, she won fourth's prize in a theater competition organized by the National Union of Journalists with her play "El Mar trajo la flor," based on her prior story "El anillo."
+In 1962, she won fourth prize in a theater competition organized by the National Union of Journalists with her play "El Mar trajo la flor," based on her prior story "El anillo."
 She was also designated a member of the Casa de la Cultura that year.